-Rosenfeld Injury Lawyers is committed to securing the most favorable recovery for people injured in Chicago SUV rollover accidents.
-Our attorneys will investigate the circumstances behind your accident to determine if a case should be brought against another driver or vehicle manufacturer.
-Regardless of the parties involved, you can rest assured that our law firm works with your best interests in mind-- all of our Illinois sports utility vehicle accident cases are handled on a contingency fee basis where a legal fee is charged only when there is a recovery for you.
+Regardless of the parties involved, you can rest assured that our law firm works with your best interests in mind.
+All our Illinois sports utility vehicle accident cases are handled on a contingency fee basis where a legal fee is charged only when there is a recovery for you.

 - SUV rollover accidents tend to generate approximately 11,000 fatalities each year

-- A rollover crash in an SUV increases the chance of serious injuries by more than 36 percent
+- A rollover crash in an SUV increases the chance of severe injuries by more than 36 percent

 Because of their ability to roll, SUV accidents with a high number of fatalities and serious injuries are the result of run off the road crashes.
 Many of these accidents happen due to wet or icy roads, poor weather conditions, speeding, ditches, or varying pavement materials that change the traction of the road surface.

-Typically, SUVs involved in run off the road accidents tend to fishtail, causing an uncontrollable scenario where the driver loses the ability to steer the vehicle.
-Often times, the motorist will over correct steering, and the SUV will simply run off the road with an increased potential of rolling over.
+Typically, SUVs involved in "run off the road" accidents tend to fishtail, causing an uncontrollable scenario where the driver loses the ability to steer the passenger vehicle.
+Often, the motorist will over-correct their steering, and the SUV will run off the road with increased potential of rolling over.

-The most common types of SUV rollovers produce potentially fatal and dangerous scenarios.
-The four specific types of rollovers include:
+The most common types of vehicle rollovers produce potentially fatal and dangerous scenarios.
+The four specific kinds of rollovers include:

 - Ramp Rollover - The SUV will roll when one side drives up a ramp or other high object

-- Lateral Force Rollover - When the SUV is going too fast around a curve, the vehicle often is forced into a roll due to its high center of gravity
+- Lateral Force Rollover - When the SUV is traveling at high speeds around a curve, the vehicle often is forced into a roll due to its high center of gravity

-- Sideways Skid Rollover - The SUV can easily spin the rear end when traction is lost on the rear wheels.
-This results in tires hitting objects including curbs that cause a rollover
+- Sideways Skid Rollover - The SUV can easily spin the rear end when traction is lost on the rear wheels or a tire blowout.
+This action results in tires hitting objects, including curbs and guardrails that cause a rollover

-- Site-Slop Rollover - Driving the SUV in an off-road condition, or unintentionally leaving the road, can roll the vehicle when the surface becomes uneven
+- Site-Slop Rollover - Driving the SUV off-road in dangerous road conditions, or unintentionally leaving the road, can roll the vehicle when the surface becomes uneven

 - Back injuries